 At times, Özil has been an intensely vexing figure in an Arsenal shirt.
 Observers and supporters have been given regular occasion to bristle at perceived Özilisms: his sanguine acceptance of losing possession, or the fabled lack of arbeit.
 Who hasn’t raged at what should have been a simple 10-yard side foot to Santi Cazorla ending up back-heeled stylishly to the opposition goalkeeper; a marauding Danny Rose allowed roam untouched to the half-way line with Özil pottering along several time-zones behind, probably thinking about trigonometry?

 But the resultant fury blinds us to the moments of clarity that often follow: a clip into space leaving a centre-back homicidal; a first-time flick taking three players out of the game; a pass that cuts an angle no-one else in the stadium could spot.
 All done with a nonchalance too often described as complacency.

-Özil sees what we don’t, and can externalise it.
-That’s both what makes him great, and what makes him so hard to appreciate.
+Özil sees what we don’t and can externalise it.
+That’s both what makes him great and what makes him so hard to appreciate.
 Yet, gradually, the tide of opinion is turning in his favour.
 Pleasingly for the he-needs-to-put-himself-about brigade, Özil has indeed put himself about more, resulting in a widespread acclaim that was absent in his early days in England.
-In 2015-16, a steelier Mesut has taken on the Premier League, and has become arguably the season’s best player so far. Özil is becoming tangible, and it’s wonderful to watch
+In 2015/16, a steelier Mesut took on the Premier League, and became arguably the season’s best player. Özil is becoming tangible, and it’s wonderful to watch.

 By Luke Ginnell.
 Follow @HeavyFirstTouch